He wasn't flirting.

 Kevin, felt vindicated.
 He had proven again that he could make it anywhere.

-A month later Kevin, was sitting in the bar across the street from his tiny apartment.
 His shoulder length hair had rebelled against his quick braids one time to many and he was letting the thick inches of ebony shot through with white, do whatever they wanted.
-He had bought a Mets hat and a matching hoodie from the coliseum a flea market on Jamaica Ave.
-His hair was pushed haphazardly beneath the hat.

 Kevin had brought his co-worker to the bar because the young Dutch Ghanaian was complaining about his life woes and had threatened to kill himself.
 Kevin, without a point of reference or any experience with suicide, took Donald to the bar and was going to get him as drunk as he could afford to.
 Kevin, was determined that the man woukd at least live through the night.
 He also had bought a couple of malt liquor 40 oz. and a bottle of the cheapest gin he could find.

+If nothing else Don would be too drunk to end it tonight.
 Kevin knew exactly how many drinks he could afford, and when the barmaid plopped another in front of him, Kevin said “Aye Ma, I didn't order this no.” The barmaid who had been flirting with Donald pointed with an annoyed expression, and said “It's from the lady at the end of the bar.”
 The lady at the end of the bar was gorgeous.
 She was the type of woman who rarely got hit on, mostly because of how much men fear rejection.
 Her teeth could have sold any brand of toothpaste, her hair was the most brilliant and dynamic shade of black that had ever existed, and served as the perfect complement to her complexion.
 If Kelvin had been forced to describe it, he would have called her complexion “light and sweet” The woman looked like his morning coffee.

 Kevin, did something he had seen his Uncle Billy do, he gripped the bill of his Mets cap with his thumb and forefinger and gave it just the slightest tilt.

-Instead of the debonair impression he was intending the move simply dislodged some of his wayward mane.
 Fortunately, he had no ideal.
 Kevin tried to figure out what he was going to say before he got up and walked over to the beautiful woman.
 He imagined that she was what Cleopatra must have looked like.
 She had let it be known that she was interested, now he had to decipher how to keep that interest going.
 Kevin camouflaged his breath check and strolled to where she sat.

 “Hello, I’m sure that you know this but you are beautiful as hell.
 Seriously, I know that it don’t sound cool or suave or whatever and I don’t care.
 I just got to tell you the truth!
 My name is Kevin, you are?”